funkybooboo/ctf_d_tutorial/README.md

 ```sh
 cd CTFd
 ```
 Clone the CTFd submodule.
-It is not necessary to understand submodules to set this up, but if you are unfamiliar wit hsubmoduels you can learn more [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+It is not necessary to understand submodules to set this up, but if you are unfamiliar with submodules you can learn more [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 ```
 git submodule init
 git submodule update